 What types of due diligence material (i.e. IRS Determination Letter, audit, etc) will I need to include in the application?

 Because we are only taking applications from organizations that currently receive grants from MacArthur either directly or through Prince or Driehaus, we are requesting minimal due diligence material that includes your organizational budget and your project budget.
-For grantees of Prince or Driehaus we ask that you provide, in addition to the budgets, a 501(c)3 Determination Letter and your most recent audit.
+For grantees of Prince or Driehaus we ask that you provide, in addition to the budgets, a 501(c)3 Determination Letter and your most recent audit (if the organization has one).

-It has to be a dual artistic exchange – where both organizations are getting significant benefit from it.
+It has to be a dual artistic exchange – where both organizations are receiving significant benefit.
 For many this means either a shared piece that gets created through the exchange and is performed (or exhibited) in participating countries (but not in all circumstances).

 Grant funds must be used in accordance with applicable law.